cubee-cb/linux-vr-compat/README.md

 - On AMD GPUs, ensure the power profile is set to VR, otherwise the view will be VERY jittery.
 Envision should display a warning box inside its main window if this is not set.
 - Head tracking is slightly laggy, perhaps reprojection is not working right?
     - I switched to the Envision Fedora package (instead of the AppImage) and it seems not as bad now as I remember.
+- Can't figure out how to disable hand tracking.
+It's cool and all, but makes some games unplayable (like VRChat) since they then expect VR-style controllers instead of a standard controller, and the hand tracking is jittery to the point of being unusable.

 ### ALCOM ([vrc-get-gui](https://github.com/vrc-get/vrc-get/blob/master/vrc-get-gui/README.md))
 - Alternative Creator Companion for VRChat.